IT’S THE FIRST DAY OF FALL!

 - Add the tomatoes, bay leaves, and chicken stock.
 Bring to a boil, then reduce heat to simmer for about a half an hour.

 - Bring a pot of water to boil and cook your pasta according to package directions.
 Drain and set aside.

 - Mix together the cottage cheese, mozzarella cheese, and Parmesan cheese in a bowl and season with salt and pepper.

-- Stir fresh basil into the soup and add salt and pepper to taste.
+- Stir fresh basil and spinach into the soup and add salt and pepper to taste.

 - To serve, scoop some cheesy goodness into the bottom of a soup bowl.
 Add some cooked pasta, then pour some hot soup over top.
 Garnish with more mozzarella and fresh basil, if desired.